openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/02-initial-project-scaffolding.md

 In this example operator, the default of monitoring a single namespace only will be used.
 Such an operator would usually need be installed separately into each namespace that needs monitoring.

 If you need to implement an operator which can be installed once, and monitor all namespaces, you can supply the `--cluster-scoped` option to `operator-sdk new` when run.
-An operator that needs to be able to monitor all namespaces may need more complicated logic to track resources it manages.